 What Does an Advertising and Promotions Manager Do?

-A company’s external marketing and promotions are overseen and coordinated an advertising and promotions manager.
+A company’s external marketing and promotions are overseen and coordinated by an advertising and promotions manager.
 He or she manages other promotional activities and oversees the production of an organization’s advertising campaigns, often in collaboration with other organizations.
 In terms of promotional and community events, someone in this position could be the company’s public face.
 He or she can create and run contests and other public activities while adhering to the various national and local laws that govern them.
 Those who work in this field frequently have specialized knowledge in a specific industry sector.

 Managerial responsibilities may make up a large part of his or her job description.
-He or she can get direction for the overall marketing promotions strategy meeting with the company’s management.
+He or she can get direction for the overall marketing promotions strategy by meeting with the company’s management.
 The manager may also be knowledgeable about the numerous laws that govern ethical business practices, such as truth in advertising and rules governing disclosure and reporting requirements for promotional contests.

 Other management responsibilities could include determining the marketing budget and collecting and analyzing return-on-investment (ROI) data.
 Analyzing website visitor analytics in the days or weeks following a major social media campaign is an example.
 Most advertising and promotions managers give community presentations and may also speak at entertainment venues.
 Appearances at trade shows enable a person in this profession to strengthen and expand strategic relationships with current and potential customers, as well as forge relationships within a specific industry sector.
 An advertising and promotions manager’s job may require a significant amount of travel.